 - Salt-water-switch (SWS) synchronizes GPS attempts and Iridium transmissions with surfacings to maximize data collection and transmission, and suppresses Iridium transmissions and GPS attempts while under water.
 The SWS allows collection of dive data including length of dives, dive count, and percentage of time spent under water.
-(The SWS settings can be selected to allow detection of either seawater, or freshwater and seawater (submergence may not be able to be detected in water with very low conductivity).
+The SWS settings can be selected to allow detection of either seawater, or most freshwater and seawater (submergence may not be able to be detected in water with very low conductivity).

-- Models will soon be available which allow collection and transmission of additional data including depth of dives, profiling of a single dive, and percentage of time the animal spends in user-defined depth layers.
+- The SeaTrkr-4375-4 model includes a pressure transducer; which allows collection and transmission of additional data including depth of dives, profiling of a single dive, and/or percentage of time the animal spends in user-defined depth layers.

 - Temperature sensing is available.